AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 inputs on subprogram entry and modification of outputs during subprogram execution.
-Therefore, each time a subprogram is called, flow analysis checks that global and parameter inputs are initialized and each time a subprogram returns, it check that global and parameter outputs were modified.
+Therefore, each time a subprogram is called, flow analysis checks that global and parameter inputs are initialized and each time a subprogram returns, it checks that global and parameter outputs were modified.

 This can produce error messages on perfectly correct subprograms .
 An